fdelache/omacase/README.md

 # Omacase

-Turn a fresh MacOs installation into a fully-configured, beautiful, and modern web development system by running a single command.
+Turn a fresh MacOs installation into a fully-configured, beautiful, and modern development system by running a single command.
 That's the one-line pitch for Omacase.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
 Omacase is an opinionated take on what MacOs can be at its best.

-This is a fork of [Omakub](https://omakub.org/) adapted to the MacOs and its zsh shell
+This is a fork of [Omakub](https://omakub.org/) adapted to the MacOs and its zsh shell.
+A lot of the tooling included in Omakub is not yet included in Omacase, as this is a work in progress.

 # Installation